 Road Traffic Accident Claims in Manchester

 Most people associate road traffic accidents with car crashes; however any road user can bring a claim including motorbike riders and cyclists.
-Most road traffic accident compensation claims involve cars because they are the biggest dangers on the road and the most common claim is for whiplash, which is damage to the neck caused by it being thrown violently, usually following a rear end collision.
+Many road traffic accident compensation claims involve cars because they are the biggest dangers on the road.
+Of those, the most common claim is for whiplash, which is damage to the neck caused by it being thrown violently, usually following a rear end collision.

 Road Traffic Accident Solicitors of Manchester

-All too often people believe that they are not entitled to accident compensation: they think that road traffic accidents are nothing more than a given hazard of driving on UK roads.
+All too often, people believe that they are not entitled to accident compensation: they think that road traffic accidents are nothing more than a given hazard of driving on UK roads.
 This is simply not true.
-Personal Injury Claims Manchester has a team of dedicated personal injury specialists on hand to help secure you the compensation you deserve.
+Accident Claims Manchester has a team of dedicated personal injury specialists on hand to help secure you the compensation you deserve.
 Here we outline the law surrounding road traffic accidents, when compensation will be available and what needs to be done to make a successful claim.
-Contact our no win no fee* team today.
+Contact our no win, no fee* team today.

 What do I need to do to pursue my accident claim?

 It may sound strange, but the UK has two different ways of approaching road traffic accidents.
 The most serious road traffic accidents will almost always be dealt with under the criminal law.
 If you have been involved in an accident that involves some element of dangerous driving, the police are the only ones able to handle these kinds of cases.